juicermv/GTA-GPS-Redux/README.md

 ; This applies to all GPS routes
 [Navigation Config]

 ; Self explanatory.
-Can be any value technically.
+Can be any positive value.
 Navigation line width = 2.5

-; Also self explanatory.
-0-255
-Navigation line opacity = 255

 ; Self explanatory once again.
 0/1
 Enable navigation on bicycles = 0

+; GTA V does not provide GPS routes for moving
+; targets like cars and peds.
+If you'd like to
+; enable navigation for these objects set this to 1.
+0/1 Enable navigation for moving targets = 0

 ; This value sets how close you have to be before the ; navigation line stops showing.
 Also automatically